Department of Physiology, mail stop 634

 The vasculature supplying the genital organs, the internal pudendal arteries, undergoes pathological vascular remodeling, fibrosis and endothelial dysfunction prior to other similarly sized systemic arteries.
 We are characterizing the unique properties of this vascular bed in models of aging, cardiovascular disease, diabetes, obesity and radiation to find treatments that can improve both sexual dysfunction and cardiovascular disease.
 We are also interested in the role of neuronal dysfunction and degeneration of the pelvic ganglia and cavernous/pelvic nerves in neuropraxia, diabetic neuropathy and aging related to pelvic organ dysfunction.

 Using integrative techniques, we can examine in vivo sexual and bladder function, ex vivo isolated smooth muscle reactivity, changes in molecular signaling pathways, and localization of these changes with histology.
-Our goals are to elucidate how the vasculature and nerves are affected in these models of disease, to prevent vascular dysfunction/neurodeneration and promote vascular health and neuroregeneration.
+Our goals are to elucidate how the vasculature and nerves are affected in these models of disease, to prevent vascular dysfunction/neurodegeneration and promote vascular health and neuroregeneration.

 Assistant Professor (February 2015 – Present)